mirage101/upskill_course_project/README.md

 # Upskill course project
-Notify me when back in stock task
+Notify me when back in stock task<br>
 Description
 1. A button to subscribe for back in stock notification is displayed on PDP for out-of-stock products.